jupyterlab-contrib/jupyter-theme-builder/README.md

+⚠️ **This project is archived.
+You should prefer [jupyter-theme-editor](https://github.com/jupyterlab-contrib/jupyterlab-theme-editor).**

 # jupyter_theme_builder

 **WIP this is very early work in progress and nothing is yet working.** But don't hesitate to open issues and PRs if you want to help.